Is my organisation eligible for a grant?

 All grants are subject to our Standard Grant Conditions.
 The Standard Grant Conditions outline obligations for grantees, such as reporting and evaluation, after a grant has been awarded.

 When will we find out if our application was successful?

 Generally, the process of evaluation, assessment and approval takes approximately three months from the funding round closing date.
 After the board meeting you will be notified in writing whether or not your application has been successful.

 What if I can't find the answer to my question?

-If you can't find the answer on our website please email your question to email@example.com or call 03 9650 3188.
+If you can't find the answer on our website please email your question via our contact form or call 03 9650 3188.